Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

 \subsection{\boldmath $\qty(\mb Z_{4 \text A}, 4.2^{22}.Co_3)$: $\mb Z_4$ parafermion}

-Our next pair of monstralizer VOAs are the $\mb Z_4$ parafermion CFT and its commutant in $\vn$.
-In this case, the Verlinde lines do exhaust the fusion category, and are given along with their eigenvalues in table \ref*{tb:tdls:z4} \cite{haghighat_topological_2023}.
+Our next pair of monstralizer VOAs are the chiral algebra of the $\mb Z_4$ parafermion CFT and its commutant in $\vn$.
+Similar to the $\mb Z_{3 A}$ case, we may take the monstralizing RCFT to be the $\mb Z_4$ parafermion CFT.
+As in the $\mb Z_3$ case, the $\mb Z_4$ parafermion CFT contains topological defects which commute with Virasoro but not the fully extended chiral algebra (in fact, infinitely many).
+However, to find the defect McKay-Thompson series associated to these, our method would require us to decompose the modular invariant of the $\mb Z_4$ parafermion CFT into finitely many Virasoro characters.
+As the theory is irrational under Virasoro, this is not possible, so we satisfy ourselves with TDLs preserving the fully extended chiral algebra (under which the theory is rational).
+These lines are given in table \ref*{tb:tdls:z4} \cite{haghighat_topological_2023}.

-As in the previous cases, the primaries appearing in the decomposition at the level of characters are the primaries of the extended chiral algebra (i.e. not all Virasoro primaries).
 Once again there is a Hecke operator relating the parafermion characters to those of the commutant, in this case $\hecke_{23}$.
 All lines besides powers of $\theta$ are non-invertible and so give novel defect McKay-Thompson series; $\theta$ implements the global symmetry corresponding to the $\mb Z_{4 A}$ conjugacy class of the monster.